worktheclock/replit.github.io/tutorials/06-github-and-run-button.md

 ![**Image 1:** *Importing a repository from GitHub to Replit.*](/images/tutorials/06-github/06-01-github-import.png)

 Press the `Import from GitHub` button, and you'll see Replit clone the repository and turn it into a repl.
 In all of our previous projects, we used the `main.py` file that Replit automatically creates for all new Python projects, and which it runs automatically when you press the `run` button.
 Note how in this GitHub project, we have no `main.py` file, and our code is instead in `mydemoapp.py`.
 Therefore, Replit will need some help from you to define how to run the project.
 This is configured through another special file named `.replit`.
-If the configuration panel doesn't pop up automatically, you can manually create a file called `.replit` and add the configuration below:
+If the configuration panel doesn't pop up automatically, you can manually create a file called `.replit` and add the configuration given below otherwise select the language (Python) from the first dropdown and type `python mydemoapp.py` in the "configure the run button" input.

 ```